Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 - Navigate to Enterprise > Direct Routing

 - Ensure you have the correct Microsoft Office licensing.
-You must have at least one available AND unassigned User license with the Phone System or a comparable add-on that allows you to use Direct Routing.
+You must have at least one available AND unassigned User license for the Phone System or a comparable add-on that supports Direct Routing.
 The Direct Routing page displays relevant licenses.

 - Under Setup Direct Routing Details, select the desired Gateway.